 Participants wishing to focus on spiritual formation or activism will take three additional retreats focused on their vocational interests.
-Participation in one Online Collaborative Seminar through the Center for Innovation in Ministry can count toward the three electives.
+Participation in one Collaborative Seminar through the Center for Innovation in Ministry can count toward the three electives.

 Between retreats participants will:

 - Participate in an online community offering further study and support